How Can We Make Ganesh Chaturthi More Environmentally Friendly Together?

 raghuvaran chakkaravarthy

-The environmental activists in the city have pulled up their socks to spread awareness about environment-friendly Ganesh Chaturthi.
+The environmental activists in the city have pulled up their socks to spread awareness about environmentally friendly Ganesh Chaturthi.

 asudhir17

+Mostly, Thermocol is used for decoration.
+Thermocol is a non-degradable material.
+It contains an important thermoplastic compound called polystyrene, which is obtained by the polymerization of styrene or phenylethene.
+The chemical properties of phenylethene are identical to polyethylene.
 It responds very slowly to bacterial decomposition in the soil, thus making the soil infertile.
-It also releases poisonous gases on burning, which can cause respiratory problems, or even death, when inhaled.
-Hence thermocol is harmful for the environment.
+It also releases poisonous gases when burned, which can cause respiratory problems or even death when inhaled.
+Therefore, Thermocol is harmful to the environment.

 Thanks & Regards,